 State, county, and city laws and regulations vary, but many do require a permit to install an outdoor pizza oven.
 Homeowners’ associations may have guidelines as well.

-Q: What wood do you need for an outdoor pizza oven?
+Q. What wood do I need for an outdoor pizza oven?

-Q: How do you use an outdoor pizza oven?
+Q. How do I use an outdoor pizza oven?

 - Set up the outdoor pizza oven in a well-ventilated area.
 The area should also be surrounded by plenty of walking space because the pizza oven gets very hot.

 - Slide in the pizza using a pizza peel.
-Some pizza ovens cook quickly (less than five minutes), while others take 10 to 15 minutes.
+Some pizza ovens cook quickly (less than 5 minutes), while others take 10 to 15 minutes.

 - Rotate the pizza while it cooks, if necessary.